ldeecke/two-cell-influenza/README.md

 ![symmetric kernel](sk.png)

 The following code is the building block that is used to study the influenza dynamics in a two-cell model, mathematically realized via a stochastic system of differential equations.
-The systems parametrization (constituted from 29 unique parameters) is passed to the program via a config file and allows the user to study the implement pharmaceutical treatment schemes that are used to fight off influenza, amantadines and neuraminidase inhibitors.
+The systems parametrization (constituted from 29 unique parameters) is passed to the program via a user-editable config file that allows the study of pharmaceutical treatment schemes commonly used to fight off influenza inections, amantadines and neuraminidase inhibitors.

 Usage: